XINEXPORT/chatgpt-ai-healthapp/docs/ABOUT.md

   - Integrate User OAuthentication to be compliant with website security standards.

 - **Enhanced AI Capabilities**:
-  - Integrate healthcare LLM models and utilize RAG to custom-tailor the responses based on the user's needs.
+  - Integrate healthcare LLM models and utilize RAG to custom-tailor the responses based on the user's search history and favorites.